 - Always rinse the noodles under cold water to remove excess starch and improve the texture.

 - Don’t overcook the noodles!
 Chuka noodles are processed differently and can become gummy if overcooked.
+I would highly recommend doing a taste test right at 2 minutes of boiling and then continue accordingly.

 - Keep your toppings chilled before serving.